 ‘King Barack is facing great opposition, your Eminence,’ said Yinon.
 ‘The Murricans have sufferered greatly fighting wars for Zyon over the last 30 years and the country is bankrupt— morally, politically and financially.
 Barack has, I fear, become sympathetic to the people’s resistence to further bloodshed.
 Deaths from suicide among the vassal soldiery have even surpassed those from combat.’

-‘And that means what to me!?’ exclaimed he emperor impatienrly.
+‘And that means what to me!?’ exclaimed he emperor impatiently.
 ‘They die for the empire if I wish it.
 This Murrican disobedience has got to stop!
 Barack threatened to shoot down imperial planes if I launched an attack on the Tehranis to stop their new power industry.
-What impudence!’
-Who does he think he is: my equal?!’
+What impudence!
+Who does he think he is: my equa!?’

 The emperor, having turned red in the face, begins to calm down.
 ‘Why can’t all my vassal kings be like Stephen of Ovella.
 He knows how to deal with domestic critics and censor criticism of the empire, and he knows his place.’